CS2103JAN2017-W09-B1/main/docs/DeveloperGuide.md

 The `Logic` component:
 * uses the `Parser` class to parse the user command follwing which a `Command` object is executed by the `LogicManager`.
-* invokes command execution that can affect the `Model` (e.g. adding a person) and/or raise events.
+* invokes command execution that can affect the `Model` (e.g. adding a task) and/or raise events.
-* encapsulates a `CommandResult` object which is passed back to the `Ui`.
+* encapsulates a `CommandResult` object which is passed back to the `UI`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>